 GHSA is located at Bruton High School and is open to all YCSD students in grades 9-12 in the York County School Division.
-GHSA students are required to meet the following criteria to complete the program successfully: complete a mathematics course beyond Algebra II, complete a science course beyond Chemistry, maintain a minimum of a 2.5 GPA, and earn an industry certification or at least nine (9) transferrable college credits.
+GHSA students are required to meet the following criteria to complete the program successfully: take a mathematics and science course each year in high school, maintain a minimum of a 2.5 GPA, and earn an industry certification or at least nine (9) transferrable college credits.
 GHSA completers will earn the Governor's Health Sciences Academy seal on their diploma.